anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-4-frontend.md

 ## Due Date

-This iteration of the project is due Monday May 19th at 10pm on GitHub.
+This iteration of the project is due Wednesday February 25th at 10pm on GitHub.

 ## What to submit
 ### Individual
 * [Sprint Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSeA_XztxPcqzW-sx_tPOR2RbZJwBnm9UIp43yekK1VjoB0ljg/viewform?usp=dialog)

 ### Team
-* TODO
+* HTML templates in `templates` folder
+* CSS in `static` folder
+* `flask_app.py` updated to include routes for a user-facing website
+* `flask_app.py` still contains API routes, updated if necessary
+* `Tests` contains additional tests for the user-facing routes
-* `command_line.py`, `flask_app.py`, `Tests` still functional and updated if necessary
+* `command_line.py` and `Tests` still functional and updated if necessary
+* Data still in a database on `stearns` and all `csv` removed

 ## Your Task

 Your team should add a front-end GUI component to your Flask app that:
 * Uses HTML and CSS correctly to create a usable and accessible website that follows the web design best principles we have discussed in class
-* Allows the user to interact with your dataset in at least two meaningful ways (i.e. the user stories that you have been working to support all along)
+* Allows the user to interact with your dataset in at least three meaningful ways (i.e. the user stories that you have been working to support all along)
 * Has a useful message when the user enters an incorrect URL
 * Keeps the HTML and CSS separate and uses them for their appropriate purposes
 * Organizes the HTML and CSS so that the files are readable